 Using the Airwrap

-There is a learning curve with the Dyson Airwrap.
+As any Dyson Airwrap review will tell you, there’s a learning curve to the product.
 Pay close attention to the directions the arrows are pointing.
 My pro tip is don’t look straight at the arrows when you’re holding them.
 Hold them up in the mirror.
 You want the arrows to point away from your face as that is the direction the air will wrap your air.
 You want your curls to go away from your face, not toward it.

 I prefer soft curls, so I almost exclusively use the curling barrels.
 I love the 1.2″ barrels as they provide a beautiful curl that isn’t too tight.
 You want to use small sections – don’t get lazy.
 Small sections work best and will give you a nice curl.
 I hold the Airwrap about half an inch away from the hair and turn it on.
 I slowly pull the Airwrap toward my head to curl my hair.
 Once I get it near my roots, I change the setting to cool air to set the curls.
 Using a cool shot for about five seconds will really set your curls and help them hold all day!

 If you don’t want to switch barrels, you can theoretically hold it upside down on the other side to get the same effect.
 I’ll say this is a bit trickier for me and I prefer to use both barrels.